What to Expect on a Youth Work Placement

 • Are open to feedback and self-reflection

-These qualities not only improve your placement performance — they also boost your employability when applying for youth work or community service positions.
+These qualities not only improve your placement performance, they also boost your employability when you apply for youth work or community service positions.

-According to Youth.gov.au, Australia’s youth workforce increasingly seeks staff with lived experience, cultural awareness, and commitment to continuous learning — traits you can demonstrate through your placement.
+Australia's youth sector increasingly values staff with lived experience, cultural awareness, and a commitment to continuous learning, all traits you can demonstrate through your placement.
+You can find resources for the sector through the Australian Government's youth portal.

 Career Opportunities After Youth Work Study